 From UserVoice to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing UserVoice data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites UserVoice to Redshift, UserVoice to BigQuery, UserVoice to Azure SQL Data Warehouse, UserVoice to PostgreSQL, UserVoice to Panoply, and UserVoice to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites UserVoice to Redshift, UserVoice to BigQuery, UserVoice to Azure Synapse Analytics, UserVoice to PostgreSQL, UserVoice to Panoply, and UserVoice to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate UserVoice with Looker.
-With just a few clicks, Stitch starts extracting your UserVoice data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+With just a few clicks, Stitch starts extracting your UserVoice data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.